lonnieezell/Bonfire2/_docs/widgets/charts.md

 - View the legend
 - Choose the location of the legend
 - Enable animation
-- Set the default color scheme to fill the chart
+- Assign a predefined color scheme to fill the chart

 ---